DaniZeger/MardiGeasNewOrleans-/README.md

 ## To do:

-- change the image slide to divs with backhroung imng to see if it will work better.
+- change logo pictures to PNG one size

+- add these picture to the logo crusle